geetikakhurma/My_blog/README.md

 # README

 It is a custom blog application with a content management system.It is built with the new web technologies like React JS, #NextJS, Tailwind CSS, #GraphQL, and Hyhraph (or GraphCMS).
 In this blog you can read, comment and select blog categories.
-Data is is stored in Hyhraph and fetecherd using graphql.
+Data is is stored in Hyhraph and fetched using graphql.

 # DEMO
 https://my-blogg-7l11t238q-geetikakhurma.vercel.app/